Poolbeg station actually consists of two separate power stations:

 Commissioned: 1994; 1998

-Finally, on 31 March 2010, we retired Poolbeg Units 1, 2 and 3, leaving the station’s output at 480MW MW from the CCGT unit.
+Finally, on 31 March 2010, ESB retired Poolbeg Units 1, 2 and 3, leaving the station’s output at 480MW MW from the CCGT unit.

-Click the images below for more information relating to the operation of Poolbeg station.
+Click the images below for more information relating to the history and operation of Poolbeg station.